What is in this leaflet

 - during radiological examinations,

 When you must not be given it

-- if you need to undergo a bronchography (a type of X-ray examination where a dye is directly administered into the lungs)
+- If you need to undergo a bronchography, a type of X-ray examination where a dye is directly administered into the lower lungs,

-- if you have or have recently had severe injuries with major bleeding
+- If you have or have recently had severe injuries or major bleeding,

 This medicine must not be injected directly into your arteries or your veins.